morok101st/ArmaReforgerStats/README.md

 - **Adjust the Path:** Replace `/data/armar_ds/data/logs` with path where your Reforger logs are stored.

 - **Server Configuration:** Ensure that in your Arma Reforger server configuration, the `-logStats` option is set to `2000`.
-This ensures that the logs are captured correctly and in sufficient detail.
+Time in ms. Reforger generate new stats log entry.

 ## Start stack and check logs